 My body type might be petite, but you can absolutely tell I like pasta.
 I tend to hold onto fat around my midsection—which is completely normal and fine—but streaming Marvel movies has got me wanting a strong, toned, superhero-esque physique.
 So when I learned that EmSculpt Neo could melt fat and build muscle over four 30-minute sessions, I booked the treatment at a speed to rival Quicksilver himself.

-Here, we spoke to board-certified dermatologist Dr. Bruce E. Katz, MD, and medical esthetician Evelyn Ramirez, MA, to get all the details on EmSculpt Neo and how to tell if this treatment is right for you.
+Here, we spoke to board-certified dermatologist Bruce E. Katz, MD, and medical esthetician Evelyn Ramirez, MA, to get all the details on EmSculpt Neo and how to tell if it's right for you.
 Keep reading to learn more and to see how I fared as I test-drove the treatment.

 Meet the Expert

-Dr. Bruce E. Katz, MD is a board-certified dermatologist based in New York City.
-He is the director of the Juva Skin and Laser Center, as well as a clinical professor of dermatology at Mount Sinai's Icahn School of Medicine.
+- Bruce E. Katz, MD, is a board-certified dermatologist, director of the Juva Skin and Laser Center, and a clinical professor of dermatology at Mount Sinai's Icahn School of Medicine.